What are moles?

 Do moles bite?

 Moles are not naturally aggressive.
-They have weak eyesight, and use other senses to keep moleteeththem from coming in contact with predators or humans.
+They have weak eyesight, and use other senses to keep them from coming in contact with predators or humans.
 Human handling will make a mole feel threatened.
 This animal will fight to escape, often biting with sharp teeth.
 They are not normally carriers of the rabies virus, so normally a bite from this critter is not concerning.
 Standard side effects of a mole bite will include redness and swelling.
 Make sure that the laceration is cleaned and disinfected, and if the wound worsens over time seek medical attention.

 Do moles carry diseases?